AyakaAgo/OnBackInvokedLua/README.md

 3. Unregister the callback when ready to stop intercepting the back gesture.
 Otherwise, users may see undesirable behavior when using a system back navigation—for example, "getting stuck" between views and forcing them to force quit your app.

-done.

-> **Note: To synchronize behavior with the new platform API, we DO NOT intercept back events by the callback's return value, so DO NOT return boolean in callbacks.
-You SHOULD always call `unregister` or `setEnabled` to stop intercepting back events.**

-> **Caution: If you don’t update your app by the next major version of Android following 13, users will experience broken Back navigation when running your app.**

 Here’s an example of how to migrate logic out of old implementation:
 ```lua
 local backDispatcher = require"backdispatcher"